Mikahael/PCModderServerFiles-FINAL/README.md

 *Anyone with blacklisted name gets kicked immedietly

+# Add or Remove roles

+*Roles work on both systems

+*Roles include admin, vip, mod, owner, owner2, mod2

+*owner2 and mod2 are tags with permissions, but tag name is emoty

+*Use owner2, owner, mod2 using --> ?owner2 instead of /owner2

+*For custom tag, use the defualt ankit system tag

+*For PC tag, use ?dtag, ?ctag, ?ftag, ?tag (ID) add or remove

+*To MUTE, use ?mute (ID) add or remove - muted until id removed

+*To BAN, use /ban (ID) add or remove - defualt ankit sys layout

 #To whom ever this may concern, All rights to Mikahael aka PCModder/Avarohana as the License states above.